Updated on March 15, 2026

 2. Stop Fighting It

-You might say to yourself: “I’m having the thought that something bad might happen, and that’s okay.
-Thoughts aren’t facts.”
+You might say to yourself: “I’m having the thought that something bad might happen.
+That’s not the same as it being true or likely.”

 3. Challenge the Importance, Not the Content